marmibv/twap-bot/README.md

 - If you want to get Discord messages when bot executes buy or sell and access to some commands also set these variables

+#### Discord commands

+- !connection
+  - Gives information whether bot is listening to Binance data or not

+- !opened-positions
+  - Responds with currently opened positions

 #### DISCORD_BOT_TOKEN

 - Bot token from your own discord bot